mkaz/gutenpride/readme.md

 A sample repository for showing how to build a Gutenberg blocks.

-This plugin if enabled on WordPress and used in Gutenberg will add a block called "Gutenpride" which displays "❤️ This post proudly created in Gutenberg"
+When enabled on WordPress, this plugin creates a "Gutenpride" block for Gutenberg which will insert:

+> "❤️ This post proudly created in Gutenberg"

 For full explanation see blog post at: https://mkaz.tech/